-Tips and Tricks for Applying Annie Sloan Soft Clear Wax - If You're Sweating, You're Doing It Wrong
+Tips & Tricks for Applying Furniture Wax - If You're Sweating, You're Doing It Wrong

 The most frequent questions I get about using Annie Sloan's products concern waxing.

 Waxing should not be hard, it gives your surface the best protection, it doesn't yellow, and it's low maintenance when complete.
 If you're sweating while you're working with wax, you're doing it wrong.

 Once you're finished with painting, when can you wax?
 When the paint is fully dry.
 Drying time is affected by your technique, humidity, and temperature.
 Lightly painted pieces in dry, warm but not hot, weather can take as little as an hour.
 Heavily painted surfaces with lots of techniques, in hot and humid climates can take more time.
 If you're unsure, 24 hours should do it.

 1) Rule to remember - More is definitely not better.
 You do not need gobs of wax on your brush.
 Put a small amount on the brush and do a small section.
 If you touch the freshly waxed section, it should feel just a little slippery.

 2) Work small sections and over lap a tad as you go.
 The mineral spirits in the wax will soften the wax from the edge of the first part you did and help to blend it with the new section.